Equifax breach exposes 143 million people to identity theft

 "This really undermines their credibility," Litan said.
 It also could undermine the integrity of the information stockpiled by two other major credit bureaus, Experian and TransUnion, since they hold virtually all the data that Equifax does, Litan said.

-Equifax's stock dropped 13 per cent to US$124.10 in extended trading after its announcement of the breach.
+Equifax's stock dropped 13 percent to $124.10 in extended trading after its announcement of the breach.

+Three Equifax executives sold shares worth a combined $1.8 million just a few days after the company discovered it had been hacked, according to documents filed with securities regulators.

+The sales, executed on August 1 and August 2, were made by: John Gamble, Equifax's chief financial officer; Rodolfo Ploder, Equifax's president of workforce solutions; and Joseph Loughran, Equifax's president of U.S. information solutions.
+Bloomberg News first reported the divestitures.

 The potential aftershocks of the Equifax breach should make it clear that Social Security numbers are becoming an unreliable way to verify a person's identity, Nathaniel Gleicher, the former director of cybersecurity policy in the White House during the Obama administration, said in an email statement.